Fraud and Scams

 Fraudsters and scammers

-With the rapid evolution of Artificial Intelligence (AI) - and ChatGPT in particular - the risk of falling victim to sophisticated fraud or a targeted scam is now greater than ever.
-In 2022, of all the scams or ‘phishing’ messages reported, one third were posing as a bank or financial institution, while more than half were pretending to be a delivery company.
+In 2022 for example, of all the scams or ‘phishing’ messages reported, one third were posing as a bank or financial institution, while more than half were pretending to be a delivery company.

 Ways to protect yourself

 If you are ever in doubt, stop and think twice about the action you are being asked to take, whether paying an invoice via online banking, responding to an unusual text message, taking an unexpected call from your internet service provider or an “IT Support” company.
-Feeling under pressure to make a payment or being asked to do something unusual with your money could be a prompt to PAUSE to check with someone you trust such as a friend or family member before proceeding.
-As a client of Montgomery Associates you can call us for help if you need.
+Feeling under pressure to make a payment or being asked to do something unusual with your money or asking you to download an App could be a prompt to PAUSE to check with someone you trust such as a friend or family member before proceeding.
+As a client of Montgomery Associates you can call or email us for help if you need.

 If you receive a call from an area code you don’t recognise, or a ‘hidden caller ID’ or simply from a new phone number, then be vigilant.
-It is quite possible the call is genuine, but proceed with caution.
+It is quite possible the call may be genuine, but proceed with caution.

 If you are at all unsure, tell the caller you need to call them back as you are busy and retry using the number on the company’s website or, if calling a bank, use the number on the back of your bank card.
 Make sure you end the call yourself (do not rely on the caller hanging up) and if possible use a different phone to start the next call, or make a call to a different person first before re-trying.